wx-chevalier/Awesome-Lists-and-CheatSheets/Web/Syntax/DOM/Functionality/DOM-Worker-Reference.md

 * [Experimenting With The Background Fetch API](https://parg.co/UEk): The service worker API is expanding as more ways to use the background dwelling worker emerge.

+* [2018-Service workers: the little heroes behind Progressive Web Apps](https://parg.co/UXo): Service workers are at the core of Progressive Web Apps.
+They allow caching of resources and push notifications, which are two of the main distinguishing features that have set native apps apart up to this point.

 ## Offline Storage

 * [2016-Offline Storage for Progressive Web Apps](https://medium.com/@addyosmani/offline-storage-for-progressive-web-apps-70d52695513c) : The current state of offline storage in the browser